PSD2 Regulation: How To Achieve Client-Side Compliance [White Paper]

 Because this is happening on bank websites, the expectation is that these attacks will start targeting TPP websites as well.

-Having transaction monitoring mechanisms that detect fraudulent transactions;
+• Having transaction monitoring mechanisms that detect fraudulent transactions;

-Being able to detect and react to signs of malware infection;
+• Being able to detect and react to signs of malware infection;

-Protecting communication sessions against the capture of authentication data.
+• Protecting communication sessions against the capture of authentication data.

 Several other mandates require direct client-side security measures, which we outline in our PSD2 white paper.

-The PSD2 is an assertive step towards ensuring a properly regulated Open Banking system.
 By empowering new market entrants and putting consumers' safety first, the EU sets some ambitious goals.

-Financial institutions are known for taking longer to adopt new technologies.
-With PSD2 and RTS coming into fruition, security solutions such as Jscrambler come forward as a direct path to achieve client-side compliance.
+With PSD2 and RTS coming to fruition, security solutions such as the Jscrambler client-side protection platform come forward as a direct path to achieve client-side compliance.

 Jscrambler